 - Out of sync with our usual self

 As you can guess stressors can come in various forms.
 They can occur as a result of physical, mental, and emotional circumstances.
 More commonly we know stressors to occur from everyday life and busyness which can be in the form of deadlines, financial pressure, and personal relationships.
-All of which cause our body to experience stress which impacts our overall health and thus fertility outcomes.
+All of which causes our body to experience stress which impacts our overall health and thus fertility outcomes.

 It’s incredibly common that patients present at our clinic uncertain of what is causing their fertility challenges and when we look into their overall health, we often find significant symptoms of stress syndrome.
 Some of which you may not realise are an indicator of stress.
 These symptoms can present as: